Key Takeaways

 A sleep study, also known by its medical name polysomnography, uses multiple sensors to monitor metrics like your brain waves, breathing, blood oxygen levels, and heart rate while you sleep .
 While traditionally performed in a sleep lab, sleep studies can also be done at home in certain cases.

 In the case of obstructive sleep apnea, a sleep study is looking for periods when you partially or completely stop breathing for at least 10 seconds.
 These events are called hypopneas and apneas, respectively.
-If the sensors detect more than five hypopneas or apneas per hour of sleep, this is supportive of an obstructive sleep apnea diagnosis.
+If the sensors detect more than five hypopneas or apneas per hour of sleep, this is supportive of an OSA diagnosis.
 A sleep specialist can talk to you about next steps if you require treatment for obstructive sleep apnea.

 Medical Snoring Treatments